lud77/generic-nodejs-toolchain/README.md

-## Templated README
+### Templated README

 This package provides a system to simplify the generation of README files.
 The system makes use of the [Handlebars](https://github.com/wycats/handlebars.js/) template engine to allow you to pull values from the package.json automatically and include external partial templates.
+It also makes use of the [HbsRender](https://github.com/lud77/hbs-render) CLI rendering tool.

 The templates (including the source of this README) are kept in the /pkg/readme folder.